Georgia Endovascular Logo

 Choosing UAE for Adenomyosis

 UAE is an effective adenomyosis treatment according to this study; even better, when compared to surgery, it comes with far fewer risks for adverse events.
 During the procedure, our interventional radiologists will inject particles into your uterine artery.
-That will block the flow of oxygen and blood to your misplaced endometrial tissue; starved of nutrition, it will wither and your symptoms should abate.
-Best of all, the procedure is minimally-invasive and does require staying overnight in the hospital.
+That will block the flow of oxygen and blood to your misplaced endometrial tissue; starved of nutrition, it will wither and your symptoms should abate in the weeks that follow treatment.
+Best of all, the procedure is minimally invasive and does not require staying overnight in the hospital.

 Want to see if UAE is your best option for adenomyosis relief?
 We're here to answer your questions and explore your candidacy.
-Just reach out to our team at Georgia Fibroids and request a consultation.
+Just reach out to our team at Georgia Fibroids to request a consultation at one of our three locations in the greater Atlanta region.